 From 2005-2013, Edwards produced and hosted DefendersLIVE, a local news/talk radio program on WRIR 97.3 LP FM, and since 2005, been a founding member of the editorial board of The Virginia Defender, a quarterly community newspaper, along with her husband, founding editor and publisher Phil Wilayto.

-Ana was 2009-2017 president of the Virginia Friends of Mali, an education and cultural engagement organization, which coordinated the establishment of a sister city relationship between Richmond and Ségou, Mali and continues to organize projects between the two cities.
-She serves on the Richmond Sister Cities commission.
+Ana was 2009-2017 president of the Virginia Friends of Mali, an education and cultural engagement organization, which coordinated the establishment of a sister city relationship between Richmond and Ségou, Mali, and continues to organize projects between the two cities, virginiafriendsofmali.blogspot.com.
+She visited Mali in 2010, 2011, and 2013, and represents the relationship as a member of the Richmond Sister Cities Commission.

-Born in Los Angeles, California in 1960, Ana holds a BA in Visual Arts (1978) from Cal-Poly Pomona (CA, 1978), studied at Mason Gross School of the Arts at Rutgers University (NJ, 1984-1986), and is currently pursuing a Master's degree in History at Virginia Commonwealth University.
-She has two wonderful sons and a warrior husband.
+Born in Los Angeles, California in 1960, Ana holds a Master of Arts in History with an emphasis on Public History from Virginia Commonwealth University (2020) and a Bachelor of Arts in Visual Arts from California State Polytechnic University at Pomona (1983).
+She studied fine arts for two years at Mason Gross School of the Arts at Rutgers University.
+She occasionally makes art, has two wonderful sons and a social justice activist-journalist husband. anafedwards.blogspot.com, vcu.academia.edu/AnaEdwards